- Our Wander

 Q2: Can I pack my power bank in my checked luggage?

-A2: No, you must never pack power banks in checked luggage.
+A2: No, you must never pack power banks and devices with batteries in checked luggage.
 All power banks are considered dangerous goods and are only allowed in your carry-on baggage, where they can be monitored and quickly addressed in case of a thermal event.
 This rule applies globally, not just in China.

-Q3: Do other battery-powered devices like laptops or phones need 3C certification?
+Q3: Do other battery-powered devices like laptops or phones need CCC certification?

-A3: No, the 3C certification requirement specifically targets portable power banks.
+A3: No, the CCC certification requirement specifically targets portable power banks.
 Your laptops, smartphones, tablets, and cameras are generally exempt from this particular rule.
-Standard international regulations for carrying these devices (eg. in carry-on, not checked baggage) still apply, but they do not need the 3C mark.
+Standard international regulations for carrying these devices (eg. in carry-on, not checked baggage) still apply, but they do not need the CCC logo.

-Q4: Can I still use my non-3C certified power bank outside of Chinese airports?
+Q4: Can I still use my non-CCC certified power bank outside of Chinese airports?

-Q5: What if I cannot buy a 3C certified power bank in time for my trip to China?
+Q5: What if I cannot buy a CCC certified power bank in time for my trip to China?

-A5: You can either, bring along your mobile charger and if and power outlets to juice your device; Or loan a power bank (for free or a small fee) from the many power bank loaning stations found in China.
-Make sure to install these essentials apps for your China trip to access the mini-programs to locate these loaning stations.
+A5: You can either, bring along a travel mobile charger and use power outlets to juice your device.
+Or loan a power bank (for free or a small fee) from the many power bank loaning stations found in China.
+Make sure to install these essentials apps for your China to access the mini-programs to locate these loaning stations.

 Reply